I saw on twitter recently that COPD was the third leading cause of death in the U.S. If it was on twitter, it must be true, right?

 Key points in coding chronic conditions and HCC codes

 - Remember that conditions need to be reported annually.
+Some consultants advise reporting chronic conditions twice yearly, if the patient is seen.
+If a claim is denied, the diagnosis codes don’t get to the payer.
 The payer wipes the slate clean and doesn’t credit conditions that were reported last year.
 Medicare Advantage Organizations are prohibited from using diagnoses unless they were reported in the calendar year.
 This year’s diagnoses determine the subsequent year’s payments.

 - Be specific when reporting chronic conditions, whenever possible.

 - If the chronic condition has a code for a manifestation or complication, and that describes the patient, use that code. “with claudication” with spasm” “with ulceration.”